 Applicants for acceptance into the interdepartmental doctoral program in food science must meet all of the requirements for admission to the Graduate School and the Department of Food Science.
 Students with a B.S. or M.S. degree in Food Science or related sciences from an accredited institution should have a GPA of no less than 3.0.
 All applicants to the Ph.D. program (B.S. and M.S.) should have a minimum GRE percentile of 30 for verbal, 25 for quantitative and a minimum score of 3.0 for writing, suitable preparation for the food science graduate program, and be acceptable to the department.
-International students must also have a minimum TOEFL score of 79 internet-based/550 paper-based and 6.5 IELTS.
+International students must also have a minimum TOEFL score of 79 internet-based/550 paper-based, 6.5 IELTS, and 3.9 iTEP.
+More information regarding the English proficiency requirements can be found at https://international-admissions.uark.edu/graduate-studies/english-proficiency.php